emeans24/CS180Project5/README.md

 # CS180Project5

-Note: did not test methods involving concurrency, as Campuswire post #3414 suggested testing for those methods was optional.
+Note: did not test all methods involving concurrency, as Campuswire post #3414 suggested testing for those methods was optional.

 Tests for LoginGUI